 Two days in New York City for business and a chance to see his best friend was all Crime Novelist, Keith Jackson had time for, or so he thought.
 When his eyes settled on Reagan, he had to extend his stay when the chance of a lifetime to spend four incredible days with the most beautiful woman he’d ever encountered landed at his feet.

-An unforgettable weekend is one thing, but can that weekend turn into a lifetime of unconditional love when Reagan and Keith get back to the real world and their ever-present busy lives and not the fairytale they'd just experienced?
+An unforgettable weekend is one thing, but can that weekend turn into a lifetime of unconditional love for Reagan and Keith, two self-professed workaholics, who didn’t have a reason to slow down and smell the roses until now?

 Reagan Kelly rushed through BWI Marshall Airport in hopes that she would be able to escape an encounter with the last person on earth she wanted to see; her ex-boyfriend, Collin Evers, a man she once thought she’d one day share a last name with.
 The fact that he dumped her on the night of an important celebration of a career accomplishment in her life hadn’t just embarrassed her when she thought she would be getting an engagement ring, but disappointed her when she discovered the reality was that he saw her more as a competitor than as a lifelong mate.

 The heels of her Goldy Tall leather boots in Cognac, the closest to her favorite color, burnt orange, clicked loudly as she moved swiftly.
 The click, clack noise sounded like bombs dropping in her ears as the evidence of her rushing echoed all around her.
 People stared in her direction as if her movement bothered them.
 She saw faces leering at her with looks of wonder as to why she was moving expeditiously since she wasn’t heading to catch a flight, but heading out of the airport.
 She ignored them and without caring what anyone thought, she kept it moving.